winngwephyo9/TestingNote/README.md

 /**
  * @event wheel
- * @description --- MODIFICATION #4: Implement Forge Viewer-style "zoom to cursor" ---
+ * @description --- MODIFICATION #4 (REWORKED): Custom Forge Viewer-style zoom. ---
- * This listener intercepts the mouse wheel event to dynamically adjust the orbit
+ * This listener overrides the default scroll behavior to provide a more powerful
- * target.
-It nudges the target towards the 3D point under the cursor, allowing
- * the user to zoom into any part of the model without getting stuck.
+ * "zoom-to-cursor" functionality.
+It allows zooming into any point on the model
- * The 'true' argument makes this listener run in the "capture" phase, so it
- * adjusts the target *before* OrbitControls performs its default zoom action.
+ * without being limited by the orbit target.
  */
 viewerContainer.addEventListener('wheel', (event) => {
+    // Stop the default OrbitControls zoom from happening event.preventDefault();

     if (!loadedObjectModelRoot) return;

-    const rect = viewerContainer.getBoundingClientRect();
+    // Set up the raycaster from the current mouse position const rect = viewerContainer.getBoundingClientRect();
     mouse.x = ((event.clientX - rect.left) / rect.width) * 2 - 1;
     mouse.y = -((event.clientY - rect.top) / rect.height) * 2 + 1;
     raycaster.setFromCamera(mouse, camera);

-    const intersects = raycaster.intersectObjects(loadedObjectModelRoot.children, true);
+    const intersects = raycaster.intersectObject(loadedObjectModelRoot, true);

-    if (intersects.length > 0) {
+    // If the cursor is not over any object, do nothing. if (intersects.length === 0) {
-        // Gently move the orbit controls' target towards the intersection point.
-        // A smaller lerp alpha (e.g., 0.1) creates a smoother, less jarring transition. controls.target.lerp(intersects[0].point, 0.1);
+        return;
     }

-}, true);
+    // The point on the model we want to zoom towards const pivotPoint = intersects[0].point;

+    // The zoom factor.
+0.9 zooms in, 1.1 zooms out. const zoomFactor = event.deltaY < 0 ?
+0.9 : 1.1;

+    // The vector from the pivot point to the camera's current position const offset = camera.position.clone().sub(pivotPoint);

+    // Scale this vector by the zoom factor offset.multiplyScalar(zoomFactor);

+    // The new camera position is the pivot point plus the new scaled offset const newCameraPosition = pivotPoint.clone().add(offset);

+    // Set the camera's new position
+    camera.position.copy(newCameraPosition);

+    // IMPORTANT: Update the controls' target to the pivot point.
+    // This allows you to now orbit around the point you just zoomed into. controls.target.copy(pivotPoint);

+    // Tell the controls to update with the new camera and target positions. controls.update();
+}, { passive: false }); // { passive: false } is required to allow preventDefault

 if (closeModelTreeBtn) {